BERA Doctoral Thesis Award

 The 2018 competition is now closed.
 The 2019 competition will open Summer 2018.

-The 2017 Winner of the BERA Doctoral Thesis Award is Sophina Choudry (University of Manchester) for her dissertation: Mathematics Capital in the Classroom and Wider Educational Field: Intersections of Ethnicity, Gender and Social Class.
+The 2017 Winner of the BERA Doctoral Thesis Award is Sophina Choudry (University of Manchester) for her thesis: Mathematics Capital in the Classroom and Wider Educational Field: Intersections of Ethnicity, Gender and Social Class.

 The abstract for her thesis is below: